strapi-community/strapi-plugin-transformer/README.md

 ### Support

-**IMPORTANT**: GraphQL is not supported see [#23](https://github.com/ComfortablyCoding/strapi-plugin-transformer/issues/23) and [#13](https://github.com/ComfortablyCoding/strapi-plugin-transformer/discussions/13) for additional context
+**IMPORTANT**: GraphQL is not supported, see [#23](https://github.com/ComfortablyCoding/strapi-plugin-transformer/issues/23) and [#13](https://github.com/ComfortablyCoding/strapi-plugin-transformer/discussions/13) for additional context.

 #### Strapi versions